allergyguide/allergyguide/content/tools/resources/oit_calculator_changelog.md

 ### Changed

 - Updated "Clear Optional Food" behaviour to preserve existing step protein targets, rather than resetting the entire protocol to the default standard dosing strategy.
+- Dilution candidate calculations: now it will try to obtain a water amount that is in 0.5 ml increments for ease of use, if the resulting calculated protein is within an acceptable amount of the target protein (e.g. 5%).

 ### Deprecated